suxess-it/kubriX/backstage-resources/docs/runbooks/mimir.md

 ```

 This could help: https://github.com/argoproj/argo-cd/issues/6666
+In our environment: disable first the bootstrap app auto sync, then the mimir auto-sync

 Matches with this (even though it is for Tempo) except that it doesn't explain the ArgoCD part: https://grafana.com/docs/tempo/latest/operations/ingester_pvcs/